AustinKelsay/vibe-boilerplate/docs/setup.md

 **Prompt:**
 ```
-Use @project-overview.md to create a document called `user-flow.md`, which should define the user journey through different segments of the application.
+Use @project-overview.md to create `user-flow.md` that defines the user journey through different segments of the application.

-The user journey should take into account the different features the app has & how they are connected to one-another.
-This document will later serve as a guide for building out our project architecture and UI elements.
+Map how features connect to one another.
+This will guide our project architecture and UI elements.

-Ask clarifying questions if needed-- we don't want any embellishments or assumptions.
+Ask clarifying questions if needed—avoid embellishments or assumptions.
 ```

 ### Step 3: Select Technology Stack
 Create `tech-stack.md` with technology recommendations.

-**Before prompting:** Decide on any technologies you already know you want to use (e.g., TypeScript, React, Tailwind CSS, Shadcn, Next.js, Supabase, Vercel).
+**Before prompting:** Decide on any technologies you already want to use (e.g., TypeScript, React, Tailwind CSS, Shadcn, Next.js, Supabase, Vercel).

 **Prompt:**
 ```
-Use @project-overview.md and @user-flow.md to make recommendations for our stack.
-I already know I want to use [LIST YOUR PREFERRED TECHNOLOGIES HERE].
+Use @project-overview.md and @user-flow.md to recommend our tech stack.
+I already want to use [LIST YOUR PREFERRED TECHNOLOGIES HERE].

-For each part of our stack, propose and describe an industry standard and a popular alternative.
-We will work through the list together to determine what we'll use for the project.
+For each stack component, propose an industry standard and a popular alternative.
+We'll work through the list together to finalize our choices.
 ```

-**After receiving recommendations:** Review each technology choice, ask about pros/cons for any you're unsure about, then request the final decisions be documented in `tech-stack.md`.
+**After receiving recommendations:** Review each choice, ask about pros/cons for any you're unsure about, then request final decisions be documented in `tech-stack.md`.

 ### Step 4: Enhance Tech Stack Documentation
 Expand your tech stack documentation with best practices.

 **Prompt:**
 ```
-Update @tech-stack.md to cover all best-practices, limitations, and conventions for using the selected technologies.
-It should be thorough, and include important considerations and common pitfalls for each one.
+Update @tech-stack.md to cover best practices, limitations, and conventions for the selected technologies.
+Include important considerations and common pitfalls for each.
 ```

-## Phase 2: Design and UI Guidelines
+## Phase 2: Design Guidelines

 ### Step 5: Explore Design Options
 Learn about design principles for your application type.

 **Prompt:**
 ```
-Walk me through some common design principles for this type of application, and recommend some possible styles (e.g. "minimalist", "glassmorphic", "neumorphic", etc.) that fit what we're building.
+Walk me through common design principles for this type of application and recommend possible styles (e.g. "minimalist", "glassmorphic", "neumorphic") that fit what we're building.
-Observe @project-overview.md and @user-flow.md for context about the project to guide your recommendations.
+Use @project-overview.md and @user-flow.md for context.
 ```

-### Step 6: Create UI and Theme Rules
+### Step 6: Create Design Rules
-Define your project's visual guidelines.
+Define your project's complete visual guidelines in one document.

 **Customize the prompt below with your preferences:**
 ```
-I want my project to be [mobile-first/responsive/animated/iconographic/etc].
+I want my project to be [mobile-first/responsive/animated/iconographic/etc] with a [minimalist/glassmorphic/neumorphic/etc] theme.

-Also, I have decided I want my theme to be [minimalist/glassmorphic/neumorphic/etc].

-Use @project-overview, @user-flow.md, and @tech-stack.md to put together two new files, called `ui-rules.md` and `theme-rules.md`.
-The former should focus on common design principles for our application to follow, while the latter should outline all the colors and styles we're using to create a consistent theme across our application.
+Use @project-overview.md, @user-flow.md, and @tech-stack.md to create `design-rules.md`.
+This should include:
+- Design principles and UI guidelines
+- Complete color palette and typography
+- Component styling conventions
+- Spacing, layout, and interaction patterns
 ```

 ## Phase 3: Project Structure and Rules